 The visual novel, by the way, is not a kinetic novel, which means there are choices to be made and routes to be completed.
 There are a total of eight endings, but three endings don’t unlock any achievements upon completion (and thus can possibly be skipped – they’re essentially bad ends, for what it’s worth).

-As for the other five endings, Hana becomes close friends with one out of the five friends she makes at the local convention, which is a two-day even that happens to occupy a considerable portion of the story.
+As for the other five endings, Hana becomes close friends with one out of the five friends she makes at the local convention, which is a two-day event that happens to occupy a considerable portion of the story.
 They all appreciate Hana and the player could certainly ship any of these characters with Hana, but the game keeps it intentionally vague.

 Furthermore, they’re all really charming